Risk Management

 We identify, analyze, and assess various risks surrounding our business based on future projections and changes in the internal and external environment, and implement measures to avoid, mitigate, transfer, or acknowledge, etc., related to these risks.
 In addition, by monitoring the situation, we promote risk management in accordance with the following principles with the goal of appropriately managing risks and supporting the management of the Group.

-The Group determines material risks, approves response plans for each material risk, and monitors these plans, all under the approval of the JX Advanced Metals Executive Council.
-In addition, the Risk Management Office in the Company’s Administration Department is responsible for the overall risk management for both the Company and Group, handling ERM.
+Under the ERM framework, the JX Advanced Metals Group determines material risks, approves response plans for each material risk, and monitors these plans, at the JX Advanced Metals Executive Council.
+In addition, the Risk Management Office is responsible for the overall risk management for both the Company and the Group, and implements ERM.

 - 1.Management Risks